-(30) Member States should refer to the Commission Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints which the Council invited the Member States to follow on 20 July 201535.
-It sets out a best practice approach to taking fingerprints of irregular migrants or asylum seekers.
-Where relevant, Member States should also
+Member States should refer (30)to the Commission Staff Working Document on Implementation of the Eurodac Regulation as regards the obligation to take fingerprints which the Council invited the Member States to follow on 20 July 2015.
+It sets out a best practice approach to taking fingerprints.
+Where relevant.
+Member States should also take into account the Checklist to act in compliance with fundamental rights when obtaining fingerprints for Eurodac of the European Union Agency for Fundamental Rights which aims to assist them with complying with fundamental rights obligations taking when fingerprints.

-32 COM(2015) 150 final, 27.5.2015
+COM(2015) 150 final, 27.5.2015

-33 COM(2015) 0150.
+&lt;sup>36 COM(2015) 0150.

-34 SWD(2015) 150 final, 27.5.2015
+SWD(2015) 150 final, 27.5.2015